 In case that the quad starts to fly abnormally, I recommend first to try to re-calibrate the gyro by pushing both sticks to the lowest right position.

 Unfortunately, the control range is not too spectacular, based on specs it is about 70 meters but for real I think is slightly less (only 50-60 meters).
-In my opinion the range can be easily extended by adding a 2.4Ghz rubber ducky antenna.
-With this kind of range hack I managed to obtain with another model about 30% increase.
+In my opinion, the range can be easily extended by adding a 2.4Ghz rubber ducky antenna.
+With this kind of range hack, I managed to obtain another model with about 30% increase.

 BTW, you will need 5 pieces of AA batteries to feed the remote controller… I know it is a bit unusual 🙂

-While in the specifications of the quadcopter there is nothing mentioned about the APP control, after I installed the suitable application (by scanning the QR code from the user manual) I found out that actually I can control the E30W quadcopter in 3 ways:
+While in the specifications of the quadcopter there is nothing mentioned about the APP control, after I installed the suitable application (by scanning the QR code from the user manual) I found out that actually, I can control the E30W quadcopter in 3 ways:

 - psychical remote controller;

 - through “LS-Model” APP with virtual sticks;

 The Wi-Fi camera weighs about 9 grams.
 A short wire that ends with the WiFi antenna comes out from the camera.
 After the camera is mounted under the belly of the drone you need to attach the antenna to one of the landing gears.

 The tilt angle of the lens is adjustable in order to obtain the desired field of view allowing from shooting straight ahead to straight down (ground view).

 In the back of the camera is located the micro SD slot.
 I tried to load a 2 GB, 8 GB, and 16 GB memory card, unfortunately, none of them worked.
 It is possible that only the E30C is capable to record on a micro SD card while the E30W only on the smartphone’s memory card.